BYD Shark 6 plug-in hybrid pickup truck, Canadian preview covering specs, towing, PHEV range, and release window

 We may earn a commission at no extra cost to you.

 The obvious pushback is brand trust.
 Ford, GM, and Ram have dealer networks across Canada, decades of truck heritage, and parts availability in every town.
-BYD is new here.
-Their Canadian dealer network is still being built out.
+BYD is new here, with a reported 20-store rollout for Canada.
 If something breaks on a Shark 6 in Timmins or Prince George, getting it fixed might be a challenge in the early months.
-That's a legitimate concern, and it's the main reason many truck buyers will hesitate.
+That's a legitimate concern, and the dealer-network discussion in the price post covers it in detail.

 BYD Shark 6 Canada Preview rear view in Canadian mountain setting